lnw/general-molecular-tubes/README.md

 This software is published under a very permissive license to make it as useful as possible for a variety of usecases.
-If it is useful to you, especially in an academic context, you are encouraged to cite: [to be added later]
+If it is useful to you, especially in an academic context, you are encouraged to cite:

+A method for designing a novel class of gold-containing molecules, Christian A. Celaya, Mesías Orozco-Ic, Maria Dimitrova, Lukas N. Wirz, and Dage Sundholm, Chemical Communications,
+DOI: 10.1039/D0CC01227K

 Some parts of `geometry3.{hh,cc}` and `auxiliary.hh` have been borrowed from http://ctcp.massey.ac.nz/index.php?group=&page=fullerenes .